 Your statement should include any relevant community service, volunteer or professional experiences you have undertaken and significant awards received.

-International applicants (applying through UniSA International): You must attach your Education Statement to your application to UniSA International.
-Your Education Statement can be uploaded with your application, or any time after you have applied.
+International applicants (applying through UniSA International): You must attach your Teaching Capabilities Statement to your application to UniSA International - email@example.com

 If you have any further questions, please lodge an enquiry with our Future Students Enquiry team.